-Sheffield has long been synonymous with the metal industry and so a workplace accident Sheffield claim would have been likely to involve an incident with molten metal.
-Some of the causes of accidents with molten metal and the causes of workplace accident Sheffield claims are examined here..
+Sheffield has long been synonymous with the metal industry and so a workplace accident Sheffield claim would possibly involve an incident with molten metal.
+Some of the causes of accidents with molten metal and the causes of workplace accident in Sheffield claims are examined here..

 Water contamination of molten metals is extremely hazardous and is to be avoided in all molten metal workplaces.
 If there is water in molten metal then it is possible that it will explode.
 The dangers posed to workers by exploding molten metals are obvious.
 Burn and scald injuries to the face, neck and arms are a likely result.

-Several molten metal explosions and therefore some workplace accident Sheffield cases could have been caused by water entering the furnace on scrap metal.
+Several molten metal explosions and therefore some injuries involving an workplace accident in Sheffield could have been caused by water entering the furnace on scrap metal.
 Many metal smelting operations involve re-using or recycling scrap metal.
 Some ways of reducing the risks are: